Metro Awakening: Development

-The game was developed by Vertigo Games, the studio behind other VR games such as Arizona Sunshine and its sequel.
+The game was developed by Netherlands-based Vertigo Games, the studio behind other VR games such as Arizona Sunshine and its sequel.
 The studio worked in close collaboration with Dmitry Glukhovsky, who served as the game's lore consultant.
 The team felt that Glukhovsky had written a very "personal" and "emotional" story for Awakening, and therefore, changed the overall game direction to a more story-driven one.
 Vertigo chose Khan to be the game's playable character.
 Unlike Artyom, the series' silent protagonist, Khan was fully voiced.
 The team also worked closely with 4A Games, which provided the team with gameplay assets and models they had used during the development of earlier games in the series.

 Awakening was announced in January 2024.
 The game was released worldwide on November 7, 2024.

 Reception

 According to Metacritic, the game received "generally favourable reviews".

 Accolades

 The game was nominated for "Best VR/AR Game at The Game Awards 2024.